 This finned jellyfish from World’s Hardest Sudoku, Very Hard 65 is a kraken analysis challenge.
 The fin is in the West box with victim 9r5c9, but but there are many potential kraken victims as well.
 Are there any?

-To check your work, see the review post of 6/5/18 on World’s Very Hard 65.
+To check your kraken analysis, see the review post of 6/5/18.

 Sashimi Finned Fish

-There is a type of fish that violates normal rules and gets away with it.
-When scanning lines for a swordfish or jellyfish, you fail to come up with the third or fourth line that matches the crossing positions.
-But there is a line matching one position.
+There is a type of finned fish that violates normal rules and gets away with it.
+When scanning lines for an n line fish, you fail to come up with the nth line matching only the crossing positions.
+But there is a line matching some positions.
 Consider the remaining X candidates on that line to be fins, and treat it as a finned fish.
-If you have a victim seeing these fins, you have a sashimi fish.
-The seeing can be by fin box or by inference chain.
+If you have a victim seeing these fins, it’s a sashimi fish.
+The “seeing” can be by fin box or by an inference chain.

-As an example of a order Sashimi, here is the blank tallied X-panel of a Sashimi swordfish from Andrew Stuart’s The Logic of Sudoku.
-The X’s and ?’s both represent X-candidates, and there are two fins.
-There is a fin box, and two victims found themselves in it.
+As an example of a higher order Sashimi, here is the blank line tallied X-panel of a Sashimi swordfish from Andrew Stuart’s The Logic of Sudoku.
+Since two lines contain two candidates, there’s an ANL version.